Eden Dzeko earns draw for Inter Milan as leaders share the points with Napoli

 Gareth Bale, making his first appearance for the club since August, had one of their better chances when he hit the bar in the second half but Arnaut Danjuma also struck the woodwork for the hosts.

+Mario Hermoso scored a last-minute winner as 10-man champions Atletico Madrid claimed a dramatic 4-3 win over Getafe.
+Atleti had led 2-0 but trailed 3-2 before the break after two Enes Unal penalties and an effort from Borja Mayoral for Getafe.

+But Angel Correa’s second of the game levelled matters and Atleti went on to win despite Felipe’s dismissal.

-Cadiz and Celta Vigo also played out a goalless draw while Osasuna won 3-0 at Rayo Vallecano.
+Cadiz and Celta Vigo played out a goalless draw while Osasuna won 3-0 at Rayo Vallecano.

 French champions Lille won 1-0 at Montpellier to climb above their hosts in Ligue 1 and boost their European hopes.
-Xeka claimed their winner 13 minutes from time.
+Xeka claimed their winner 13 minutes from time while Lyon beat Nice 2-0.

 Register for free to continue reading